Nathanim1919/FinanceVision/README.md

 about anythin they want(not trained with users data but it will soon, at the moment it gives general information by using Gemini's API).

+## Features
+- Users can create incomes add their incomes with corresponding frequency (onetime, weekly, monthly, annually)
+- Users can create and add their expenses with corresponding frequency (onetime, weekly, monthly, annually)
+- every transaction will be saved and users can see it.
+- User will get different type of notifications(bill deadline approching, goal deadline approching, goal achieved)
+- Users can set goals and also can visualize thier progress
+- User can chat with AI